rbonick/algorithm-prep/_contents/06-trees.md

 }
 ```

-###### Deletion
+#### Deletion
 ```
 delete(root, node){
-    if(node.left == null){ // nothing on the left, so we can transplant the right child without concerns transplant(root, node, node.right);
+    if(node.left == null){
+        // nothing on the left, so we can transplant the right child without concerns transplant(root, node, node.right);
-    } else if (node.right == null){ // nothing on the right, so we can transplant the left child without concerns transplant(root, node, node.left);
+    // nothing on the right, so we can transplant the left child without concerns } else if (node.right == null){
+        transplant(root, node, node.left);
     } else {
-        replacement = successor(node); // find successive element, which is the leftmost node in the right subtree if(replacement.parent != node){
+        // find successive element, which is the leftmost node in the right subtree replacement = successor(node);
+        if(replacement.parent != node){
-            // Replacement will be taking the spot of the node, but its right child needs to take its spot transplant(root, replacement, replacement.right); // replace the replacement with its right element to keep the BST intact replacement.right = node.right;
+            // Replacement will be taking the spot of the node,
+            // but its right child needs to take its spot

+            // Replace the replacement with its right element to keep the BST intact transplant(root, replacement, replacement.right);
+            replacement.right = node.right;
             replacement.right.parent = replacement;
         } else {